 Tips to Spot Rosacea on Darker Skin Tones

-— sensitive skin that burns or stings when you apply product
+- Sensitive skin that burns or stings when you apply the product

 Granted, you probably won’t be able to avoid all these triggers all the time.
-Who could really commit to such a restrictive lifestyle?
-But it can still be helpful to recognize a trigger when you encounter it.
+Who could commit to such a restrictive lifestyle?
+However, it can still be helpful to recognize a trigger when you encounter it.

 First, dietary triggers.
 When it comes to your eating habits, some foods can antagonize your rosacea, such as: